Latest Tellor (TRB) News Update

 Tellor's development continues with these milestones:

-1. Palmito Testnet Upgrade (9 January 2026) – Technical improvements to Tellor's testnet environment.
+1. Palmito Testnet Upgrade (9 January 2026) – A technical upgrade to the test environment, paving the way for future mainnet improvements.

 Deep Dive